IDA-HumanCapital/fife/docs/user_guide.md

 - Model stacking and/or blending
 - GPU training
-- Distributed computing with Apache Spark
+- Distributed computing with Apache Spark (Update: you can find a working package with partial functionality [here](https://github.com/IDA-HumanCapital/fife_for_spark)!)

 We invite requests at humancapital@ida.org and issues at https://github.com/IDA-HumanCapital/fife/issues.